web

 Context

-The Thermo Scientific ™ product license you have acquired defines your rights to use Thermo Scientific applications and their modules (extensions) with a specific level of functionality, for a certain version, on designated equipment, and for a specific number of simultaneous users.
-The license may additionally be restricted to a specific period of time or to specific use cases.
+The Thermo Scientific ™ product license you have acquired defines your rights to use Thermo Scientific applications and their modules (extensions) with a specific level of functionality.
+It applies to a specific version of the software and is restricted to use on designated equipment for a specific number of simultaneous users.
+In some cases, the license may also be limited to a specific period of time or time-limited to particular use cases.

 Your product license is protected by a license key.
 Each time the application is launched, it checks for a valid license key.
 If a valid license key is found, the application runs.
-Otherwise, you are invited to activate a valid license key.
+If no valid key is detected, you will be prompted to obtain one.

-Thermo Scientific products have separate license keys for all editions and extensions.
+Thermo Scientific products use separate license keys for all editions and extensions.

 Description